Optimizing ArgoCD performance in HA configurations

 app_operation_processing_queue

-The above two queues are processed by the number of processors.
+The above two queues are processed for each processor.
 For details, see element 3.

 - Process CPU Seconds